 From this standpoint, it was no coincidence that the statement of G20 Leaders in April 2009 committed the MDBs to an additional $100 billion in financing, almost exactly the amount achieved in the following year.
 G20 governments proved instrumental in setting a countercyclical lending target for the MDBs as a piece of the broader package of measures (monetary, fiscal, regulatory) that the G20 countries would adopt to respond to the crisis.

+To date, the 2020 G20 agenda has not been forthcoming on a detailed COVID-19 fiscal response, including a role for the MDBs.
 (See 2020 G20 agenda here.)
 The lack of a clear target, which sends an important signal to markets that developing economies will be supported during a global downturn, perhaps explains the tentative signals coming from the World Bank so far.
 To the bank’s credit, it has sought to reassure its client countries that support for COVID-19 efforts will be forthcoming.
 But these reassurances have mostly been targeted directly at health sector responses.
 And the $12 billion headline number reflects this.